How do stores pick up after one disaster while prepping for another?

 Whether Target stores will be closed in Florida is yet to be determined, Reck said, but all 120 of the company's stores in the state could be affected.
 And even if the storm dies down, the company could close some stores just to be on the safe side.
 Before Houston was evacuated, Reck said that Target proactively closed a couple of locations, and then many more once the storm worsened.

-All but two Targets that endured Hurricane Harvey remain closed, and there's no word on when they'll reopen or what it will cost to repair them; the water damage is so severe that entire buildings need to be rebuilt and none of the store’s merchandise is salvageable.
+All but two Targets that endured Hurricane Harvey have reopened, and there's no word on when they'll reopen or what it will cost to repair them; the water damage is so severe that entire buildings need to be rebuilt and none of the store’s merchandise is salvageable.

 Staying Afloat and Doing Right by Employees and the Community